 Setting up the perfect writing space is extremely important for your productivity, but it can sometimes be tricky and overwhelming.
 In this post, I'll be sharing 4 tips that will help you find where to start and make your area the perfect space to fuel your writing.

 - Defining your area.
 This can sound easier than it might be, but the first step you need to take is finding and defining an area in your home to claim as your writing space.
 Think about location, noise, lighting, and how you feel in that area.
+Do you have enough storage for any of the notes that you take for your work?
+Or do you need to buy something like these 4 drawer filing cabinets to help?
 If it's a highly trafficked or messy area that brings you stress just thinking about it, you probably want to avoid that spot.

-- If being able to close a door and keep everyone out is important to you, but you don't have an entire extra room just waiting to become your writing heaven, consider purchasing a room divider, or for a cheaper option, create one with a curtain.
+- If being able to close a door and keep everyone out is important to you, but you don't have an entire extra room just waiting to become your home office, consider purchasing a room divider, or for a cheaper option, create one with a curtain.
 Be sure your kids, spouse, roommates, in-laws, and anyone else who steps foot inside your house understand that when the divider is up, your space is sacred territory, and you aren't to be disturbed.
+I have also found some really good quality wooden room divider screens that are reasonably priced.

 - Over the years, I've discovered that gaming chairs are far superior to every other desk chair I've tried.
 They're intended to provide the user with support over many hours, and that's exactly what they do.
 They also tend to be of higher quality and don't need replaced as often.
 Keep your eye out at your local office store for sales.
 Mine was regularly priced at $350, and I got it for $150.